 You can't fry an egg.

-But I'm glad that you're good at what you do on the radio as well as doing uh frying turkeys.
+But I'm glad that you're good at what you do on the radio as well as doing frying turkeys.

 Yeah, pretty bad.

-Well, Chuck Schumer, I guess, got pressure from the left wing of his party for uh even talking about funding the border wall.
+Well, Chuck Schumer, I guess, got pressure from the left wing of his party for even talking about funding the border wall.

 And he says, well, maybe we'll just put up a fence.

-A fence isn't gonna stop anybody.
+A fence isn't going to stop anybody.

-Uh here's a moment in time for President Trump to drive home the point he's been making for two years that something's got to change.
+Here's a moment in time for President Trump to drive home the point he's been making for two years that something's got to change.

 And let's start with a caravan.

-So President Trump, stand your ground.
+So, President Trump, stand your ground.

-But who is going to allow us to fix this broken immigration system unless you can prove to them you won't have eleven million twenty years from now?
+I'm for fixing the broken immigration system, but who is going to allow us to fix this broken immigration system unless you can prove to them you won't have 11 million 20 years from now, and that's what the caravan's about.

 It's always been, in my mind, secure the border first.